thulasidharan96/login-app/README.md

 ## Introduction

 The **Login App** is a user authentication application that allows users to register, log in, and log out securely.
-This app is built with [Technology Stack] and follows best practices for authentication and security.
+This app is built with modern web technologies and follows best practices for authentication and security.

 ## Features

 - User registration
 - User login
 - User logout
-- Contact US
+- Contact Us

 ## Installation